andersc/fastqueue/README.md

 ```

 If the producer and / or consumer irregularly consumes or produces data it might be wise to use the **tryPush** / **pushAfterTry** and **tryPop** / **popAfterTry**.
-This to avoid spending all CPU time in a spinlock.
-Using the tryPush/Pop you may sleep or do other things while waiting for data of free queue slots.
+This to avoid spending excessive amount of CPU time in spinlocks.
+Using the tryPush/Pop you may sleep or do other things while waiting for data to consume or free queue slots to put data in.

 For more examples see the included implementations and tests.

 ## Final words

 Please steal the PinToCPU.h header it's a cross platform CPU affinity tool.
-And while you're at it add support for more than 64 CPU's on Windows platforms (I'm obviously not a Windows person ;-) ).
+And while you're at it, add support for more than 64 CPU's on Windows platforms (I'm obviously not a Windows person ;-) ).

 Have fun and please let me know if you find any quirks bugs or 'ooopses'.